 where $0<q<1$, $\gamma>0$, and $u_0\in C_0(\mathbb{R}^N)$, where $C_0(\mathbb{R}^N)$ represents the closure in $L^\infty(\mathbb{R}^N)$ of $\mathcal{D}(\mathbb{R}^N)$, the set of infinitely differentiable functions with compact support in $\mathbb{R}^N$.
 Our main interest in this paper is to analyze the existence and uniqueness of nonnegative global solutions of \eqref{In.uno} in the class $L^\infty (\mathbb{R}^N \times (0,T))$.

-The initial value problem \eqref{In.uno} has garnered significant interest within the mathematical community.
-The case $\gamma=0$ was considered in \cite{AE87} and \cite{DE2}.
-The case when $|x|^{-\gamma}$ is replaced with a function $\mathbf{a}(x)$ (for bounded domains) was treated in the pioneering work \cite{Watanabe} for $\mathbf{a}$ continuous, and in \cite{Loa2006} for $\mathbf{a}$ in the Lebesgue spaces.
+{The initial value problem \eqref{In.uno} has attracted considerable attention in the mathematical community.
+The case $\gamma = 0$ was studied in \cite{AE87}.
+When $|x|^{-\gamma}$ is replaced by a function $\mathbf{a}(x)$ on bounded domains, the problem was addressed in the pioneering work \cite{Watanabe} for continuous $\mathbf{a}$, and in \cite{Loa2006} for $\mathbf{a}$ belonging to Lebesgue spaces.}

-It is worth mentioning that there has been a large amount of research on the nonlinear heat equation with convex nonlinearities (i.e. $q>1$), and the monographs \cite{Hu, QS} cover a very extensive overview on the most established results on the subject.
-See also \cite{BC, CIT, CITT, SW, DGZ, MZ1, Tayachi, Wang, Weissler} and the references therein.
+{It is worth noting that extensive research has been conducted on the nonlinear heat equation with convex nonlinearities (i.e., $q > 1$).
+The monographs \cite{Hu, QS} provide a comprehensive overview of the most well-established results in this area.
+For further reading, see \cite{BC, CIT, CITT, SW, Tayachi, Weissler} and the references therein.}

-To the best of our knowledge, there are no existing results regarding the existence (whether local or global) for $\gamma \neq 0$.
-The first difficulty in treating the problem (\ref{In.uno}) is that the non-linearity $u^q$ is not a Lipschitz function.
-This is overcome, when $\gamma=0$ {in \cite{AE87}}, by the fact that every non-negative (nontrivial) solution $u$ of problem (\ref{In.uno}) verifies the following estimate from below

-Moreover, as is easily verified, $\underline{u}$ is a global solution of problem \eqref{In.uno} with $u_0=0$ and $\gamma=0$.
+{The existence and uniqueness of solutions for problem \eqref{In.uno}, with $\gamma > 0$, a more general nonlinearity than $u^q$, and nonnegative initial data in $L^r(\mathbb{R}^N)$ and $L_{ul}^r(\mathbb{R}^N)$, have been studied in \cite{R2, R3}.
+Here, $L_{ul}^r(\mathbb{R}^N)$ denotes the uniformly local Lebesgue space.
+However, the uniqueness results obtained in these works cannot be directly applied to problem \eqref{In.uno}.
+The primary difficulty in establishing uniqueness for the solutions of \eqref{In.uno} lies in the fact that the nonlinearity $u^q$ is not a Lipschitz function.
+This issue was resolved for the case $\gamma = 0$ in \cite{AE87}, where it was shown that every positive solution $u$ of problem \eqref{In.uno} satisfies the following lower estimate:} Moreover, as is easily verified, $\underline{u}$ is a global solution of problem \eqref{In.uno} with $u_0=0$ and $\gamma=0$.
 The second difficulty is the presence of the singular weight $\mathbf{a}(x)=|x|^{-\gamma}$ with $\gamma>0$.
 In this case, $\underline{u}$ does not satisfy (\ref{In.uno}), necessitating a new lower-bound estimate.
 The forthcoming Theorem \ref{UN} furnishes the subsequent lower-bound estimate

 where $\eta_0$ is the constant given by \eqref{eta-0} below.
 Clearly, when $\gamma=0$, we obtain $w(x,t)=\underline{u}(t)$.
-While $w$ doesn't constitute a solution to the problem (\ref{In.uno}), it does serve as a sub-solution with initial value $u_0=0$, as shown in Lemma \ref{Lema.subs} below.
+Although $w$ does not constitute a solution to the the problem (\ref{In.uno}), it does serve as a subsolution with initial value $u_0=0$, as shown in Lemma \ref{Lema.subs} below.

 As is a common practice, we analyze \eqref{In.uno} through the associated integral equation

 where $\{{\mathbf S}(t)\}_{t\geq 0}$ denotes the heat semigroup and ${\mathbf S}_{\gamma}(t)={\mathbf S}(t)|\cdot|^{-\gamma}$.
 We say that $u\in C([0,\infty); C_0 (\mathbb{R}^N))$ is a non-negative solution to problem (\ref{In.uno}) if the integral equation (\ref{integral}) is verified for every $t\in [0,T]$ with $0<T<\infty$.
 This solution is said to be positive if additionally $u>0$ in $\mathbb{R}^N \times (0,\infty)$.
 Henceforth, we adopt the notation